ycm-core/YouCompleteMe/README.md

 **And that's not all...**

-YCM might be the only vim completion engine with the correct unicode support.
+YCM might be the only vim completion engine with the correct Unicode support.
 Though we do assume UTF-8 everywhere.

 ![YouCompleteMe GIF unicode demo](https://user-images.githubusercontent.com/10026824/34471853-af9cf32a-ef53-11e7-8229-de534058ddc4.gif)